yingqiuz/localise/docs/source/sections/localise/tutorials/py.rst

 This documentation provides step-by-step examples of how to utilise the Python API to localise a target with pre-trained and custom models.

-Localize A Target Using Default Models
+Localise A Target Using Default Models
 --------------------------------------

-In this section, we will demonstrate how to localize the Vim in the **left** thalamus using the default pre-trained model.
+In this section, we will demonstrate how to localise the Vim in the **left** thalamus using the default pre-trained model.

 1. **Setup & Import Necessary Modules**